hammerheim-game/hammerheim-rules/5-warbands.md

 Poisoned Wind Globadier has.
 Profile M WS BS S T W I A Ld
 Poisoned Wind Globadier 5 3 3 3 3 1 4 1 5
-Weapons/Armour: The Poisoned Wind Globadier is armed with a Sword, 6 Poison Wind Globes a Gas Mask and light armour.
+Weapons/Armor: The Poisoned Wind Globadier is armed with a Sword, 6 Poison Wind Globes a Gas Mask and light armor.
 Skills: The Poisoned Wind Globadier may choose from Speed when he gains a new skill.
 In addition, the Poisoned Wind Globadier may choose from the Clan Skryre Special